-Gastroesophageal malignancy — Gastroesophageal malignancy is an uncommon cause of chronic dyspepsia in the Western hemisphere but the incidence is higher in patients of Asian, Hispanic, or Afro-Caribbean extraction.
-The incidence of malignancy also increases with age.
-When present, abdominal pain tends to be epigastric, vague and mild early in the disease but more severe and constant as the disease progresses.
+●Gastroesophageal malignancy — Gastroesophageal malignancy is an uncommon cause of chronic dyspepsia in the Western hemisphere but the incidence is higher in patients of Asian, Hispanic, or Afro-Caribbean extraction.
+The incidence of gastroesophageal malignancy increases with age.
+When present, abdominal pain tends to be epigastric, vague, and mild early in the disease but more severe and constant as the disease progresses.
 In addition, other symptoms and signs typically evolve with disease progression (eg, anemia, fatigue, weight loss).
 (See "Epidemiology, pathobiology, and clinical manifestations of esophageal cancer", section on 'Epidemiology' and "Epidemiology of gastric cancer" and "Clinical features, diagnosis, and staging of gastric cancer", section on 'Clinical features'.)

-Drug-induced dyspepsia — NSAIDs and COX-2 selective inhibitors can cause dyspepsia even in the absence of peptic ulcer disease.
+●Drug-induced dyspepsia — NSAIDs and COX-2 selective inhibitors can cause dyspepsia even in the absence of peptic ulcer disease.
 Other drugs that have been implicated in drug-induced dyspepsia include calcium channel blockers, methylxanthines, alendronate, orlistat, potassium supplements, acarbose, and certain antibiotics, including erythromycin [12,13].
 (See "Nonselective NSAIDs: Overview of adverse effects", section on 'Gastrointestinal effects'.)

-Other causes — Celiac disease and chronic pancreatitis may rarely present with dyspepsia alone.
-Other rare causes for dyspepsia include infiltrative diseases of the stomach (eg, eosinophilic gastritis, Crohn disease, sarcoidosis), diabetic radiculopathy, metabolic disturbances (eg, hypercalcemia, heavy metal toxicity), hepatoma, steatohepatitis, celiac artery compression syndrome, superior mesenteric artery syndrome, and intestinal angina (table 1).
+●Other causes — Celiac disease and chronic pancreatitis may rarely present with dyspepsia alone.
+Other rare causes for dyspepsia include infiltrative diseases of the stomach (eg, eosinophilic gastroenteritis, Crohn disease, sarcoidosis, lymphoma, and amyloidosis), diabetic radiculopathy, metabolic disturbances (eg, hypercalcemia, heavy metal toxicity), hepatoma, steatohepatitis, celiac artery compression syndrome, superior mesenteric artery syndrome, abdominal wall pain, and intestinal angina (table 1).
 (See "Pathogenesis, epidemiology, and clinical manifestations of celiac disease in adults", section on 'Gastrointestinal manifestations' and "Clinical manifestations and diagnosis of chronic pancreatitis in adults", section on 'Clinical manifestations' and "Granulomatous gastritis", section on 'Crohn disease' and "Extrapulmonary manifestations of sarcoidosis", section on 'Gastrointestinal' and "Celiac artery compression syndrome" and "Superior mesenteric artery syndrome" and "Chronic mesenteric ischemia", section on 'Clinical features'.)